Feminism | Posted by Emma M on 12/29/2014

 I’ve been waiting all year for Sunday Night Football.
 Well, actually, I’ve been waiting all year for the first two minutes of Sunday Night Football.
 As a diehard Faith Hill fan, I’ve been waiting patiently to see her in the new opening all summer.
 Since I missed the game on Sunday I watched it on YouTube the next morning and noticed that the new opening is slightly different than the ones in the past five years.
 Faith Hill is still wearing something stylish and sexy and singing almost the same words, but the song’s been amped up and sounds much more Rock and Roll than the previous catchy country-pop sound of previous years.

-Looking at the YouTube comments, I expected to see people lament the change in beat as well …
+Looking at the YouTube comments, I expected to see people lament …

 Pop-Culture | Posted by Gina S on 07/18/2012